Do your ears a favor and get the best wireless PS4 headset possible

 Bottom line

-The best wireless headset all-around is easily the SteelSeries Arctis 7.
-It's quite affordable, stylish, and provides a wonderful audio experience whether you're concerned with its microphone or headset itself.
+One of the best PS4 wireless headsets is easily the SteelSeries Arctis 7.
+It's pretty affordable, stylish, and provides a wonderful audio experience whether you're concerned with its microphone or headset itself.
 On top of that, it has one of the best battery lives out there and comes with customization software to make it even better.
+It's one of the best PS4 headsets, period.

 If you're looking for something a little more premium, you can't beat the Astro A50.
 Questionable-looking design aside, its 7.1 surround sound is crystal clear.
 Just be prepared for its higher price tag because of this.
-Wireless headsets don't come cheap, and though you aren't always paying for quality, it's a good indicator in this regard that you're getting a top-of-the-line product.
+Wireless headsets don't come cheap, and though you aren't always paying for quality, it's a good indicator that you're getting a top-of-the-line product.
+Regardless of what you choose, you'll be having a good experience on your PS4 or PS4 Pro.

 While the absolute best quality audio is found on a good wired headset, not everyone wants to deal with all of the cables that come with them.
-Wired might still be the best, but wireless can still provide an excellent audio experience, and you can't go wrong with any of the above wireless headsets.
+So wired might be the best, but wireless can still provide an excellent audio experience, and you can't go wrong with any of the above wireless headsets.

+When you buy a wireless headset, you'll also want to consider forward compatibility with the PS5.
+Buying a specialty headset that only works with the PS4 may not be the best idea if you move over to Sony's latest console very soon.
+Instead, you may consider examining a list of the best PS5 headsets and making sure whatever you pick up is compatible with both consoles.

 Credits — The team that worked on this guide